dprevost/photon/src/Examples/C++/README.txt

 How to run these programs:

-Lauch the watchdog first
+Lauch the server (quasar) first

 ./HashMapLoop iso_3166.tab 10701
 ./HashMap     iso_3166.tab 10701

 where
- iso_3166.tab  is the name of the file of the is 3166 codes (use as an example) 10701         is the ip port of the watchdog
+ iso_3166.tab  is the name of the file of the is 3166 codes (use as an example) 10701         is the ip port of the server

 ./RunQueue.sh iso_3166.tab 10701 1000000 10 5000
 or